Social listening is a terrible way to measure your brand

 How’s your brand’s awareness?

-Find out how many people know about your brand and what they think about it with our audience of 110m people in 49 countries
+Find out how many people know about your brand and what they think about it with our audience of 125 million people in 58 countries